demisto/content/Packs/Anomali_ThreatStream/Scripts/ThreatstreamBuildIocImportJson/README.md

 | domain_indicator_type | The indicator type \(Itype\) of the domains provided.
 By default the type will be “Malware Domain” \(mal_domain\). |
 | indicator_query | The indicators query, based lucene search syntax. |

+Note: If both a query (indicator_query) and values (e.g., email_values) are provided as arguments, the values will be ignored.

 ## Outputs

 ---